 We have experienced significant operating losses since our inception.
-Our net loss for the fiscal years ended December 31, 2005 and 2004 was \$11.2 million and \$12.7 million, respectively.
+Our net loss for the fiscal years ended December 31, 2005 and 2004 was \$7.1 million and \$14.9 million, respectively.
 In our audit reports on our financial statements for our fiscal years ended December 31, 2005 and 2004, our present and former auditors have included a going-concern qualification indicating that our significant operating losses and working capital deficit cause substantial doubt about our ability to continue as a going concern.
-By issuing an opinion stating that there is substantial doubt about our ability to continue as a going concern, our former and current auditors have indicated that they are uncertain as to whether we have the capability to continue our operations without additional funding.
+By issuing an opinion stating that there is substantial doubt about our ability to continue as a going concern.
+By issuing an opinion stating the next the capability to continue our operations without additional funding.
 Accordingly, we anticipate that we will need additional funding during the next 12 months and would seek to raise such funds through public or private equity financing, bank debt financing, or from other sources.
 Adequate funds may not be available when needed, and if we raise additional funds by issuing equity securities, existing stockholders may be diluted.